 Stellar and Galactic research includes investigations into the formation and evolution of massive stars, taking into account factors such as mass loss through stellar winds.
 Other research examines evolved stars through detailed modelling of their evolution and spectroscopic and photometric observations.
 Other research makes detailed observations of magnetic fields and studying compact binary systems through wide-field photometric surveys and X-ray and other telescopes.
 In radio waves research is on-going to map giant molecular clouds and star-formation regions in our Galaxy.

-People: Stefano Bagnulo, Michael Burton, Simon Jeffery, Gavin Ramsay, Jorick Vink, Andreas Sanders, Conor Byrne, Lauren Doyle, Kerem Cubuk, Holly Preece, Eliceth Rojasmontes
+People: Stefano Bagnulo, Michael Burton, Simon Jeffery, Gavin Ramsay, Jorick Vink, Andreas Sander, Conor Byrne, Lauren Doyle, Kerem Cubuk, Holly Preece, Eliceth Rojasmontes

 Extragalactic research at AOP focuses on the use of integral-field spectroscopy to mapping the motions and basic properties of gas and stars in external galaxies.
 These observations can be used to derive the relative contribution of stars, dark matter and supermassive black holes (SMBH) to the total mass of galaxies, as well as understanding their star-formation history, the origin and fate of their gas, and the role played by SMBH in galaxy evolution.